How to Prepare to Travel with Your Niece or Nephew

 I was tempted to really throw Laura into the experience and try to show her what it was like “roughing it” (including staying at hostels).
 But considering this was her first big international trip, I didn’t want too much culture shock to ruin the experience.
 (Plus, she should have the opportunity to experience backpacking on her own in her early 20s like I did 20+ years prior.)

 So I decided to book us into apartment rentals via AirB&B and local resources, like InZagreb.
-It was great having a place feel like home at the end of the day and all of the owners/hosts offered great local advice before and during our stay.
+It was great having a place that felt like home at the end of the day, and all of the owners/hosts offered great local advice before and during our stay.
 It also gave us the opportunity to get more of the local flavor as we were staying in neighborhoods just outside the tourist zones.

 I also made sure that all of the places had Wi-Fi and strategically planned for our accommodation to have access to laundry at the middle and end of our trip.